 Some of our favorite recipes to make are actually not for eating.
 This homemade silly putty recipe is a great example.
 I think it’s something my mother instilled in me when I was a kid.

 It’s been a lot of fun seeing my son gain that same excitement for science, which will hopefully give him the same confidence to experiment in the kitchen as it did for me.

-Then I spotted the pin for this two ingredient silly putty recipe, and was so excited to see it just used corn starch and dish soap, which we always have on hand.
+Then I spotted a two ingredient silly putty recipe, and was so excited to see it just used corn starch and dish soap, which we always have on hand.
 So we got out the ingredients and supplies, and Corban helped me measure what we needed.

 It was delightful watching him intently measure and stir, then seeing his eyes light up as he kneaded the ingredients by hand and felt their texture change between his little fingers.

 We played with the silly putty together for a little while, then I headed into the guest bedroom/dumping ground to continue sorting through stuff to get rid of.